How to get the best hearing aid

 How long do hearing aids last?

-It's up to you how often you have your hearing assessed and your hearing aids upgraded, but we'd suggest doing it at least once a year.
-However, when you’re buying privately this comes at a cost.
+It's up to you how often you have your hearing assessed and your hearing aids upgraded, but we'd suggest an appointment with your audiologist every three to six months for hearing aid maintenance, and every three years for a hearing test.